-The exercises provided here are of a general form and may be applied to the data sets BootStrap.RData or breastcancer.Rdata for model assessment.
+The exercises provided here are of a general form and may be applied to the data sets Boot-Strap.RData (from Ulrich's exercises) or breastcancer.Rdata (from Florian's exercises) for model assessment.

 It may be useful to start with a clean workspace.
 If you want to do so, then remove (almost) everything in the working environment by